- Use Cases

 Current and prospective Axonius customers can request our SOC 2 and HIPAA reports at the Axonius Trust Center after an NDA is executed with us.
 The SOC 3 report, also available in our Trust Center, essentially summarizes key aspects of our SOC 2 report in a way that lets us distribute the SOC 3 report directly without requiring an NDA.

-Axonius incorporates security reviews into our Software Development Lifecycle Process (SDLC), giving the Axonius security team the ability to offer feedback and guidance.
+Axonius incorporates security reviews into our Secure Development Lifecycle (SDL) process for these solutions, giving the Axonius security team the ability to offer feedback and guidance.
 It also includes automated scanning to identify security weaknesses.
 Also, Axonius regularly commissions third-party experts to perform penetration testing to identify additional application vulnerabilities and help maintain our product’s security posture.

-Axonius customers directly control much of the security configuration of their instance of the Axonius platform, as described in the product documentation.
+Axonius customers directly control much of the security configuration of their instance of the Axonius Cybersecurity Asset Management solution, as described in the product documentation.
 The documentation describes the product architecture and includes instructions such as configuring third-party identity providers, using Role-Based Access Control (RBAC) and reviewing activity logs.

-Customers can host the Axonius platform themselves or elect for us to host it in the typical SaaS fashion.
-Axonius hosts our platform in Amazon Web Services (AWS) in a single-tenant manner so that each Axonius customer has a dedicated, isolated instance of our product.
-Our SaaS product instances are hosted in the United States by default, but customers can request other geographic regions if necessary.
+Customers can host the Axonius Cybersecurity Asset Management solution themselves or elect for us to host it in the typical SaaS fashion.
+Axonius hosts our products in Amazon Web Services (AWS) in a single-tenant manner so that each Axonius customer has a dedicated, isolated environment.
+Customers can direct Axonius to host their product instances in available AWS regions.

 We control which Axonius personnel can access our infrastructure to provide the necessary services to our customers without exposing them to undue risks.
 Connecting to these systems requires first authenticating using our Single Sign-On (SSO) provider, which requires two-factor authentication (2FA), enforces access restrictions, and identifies authentication anomalies.
 All network interactions are encrypted using modern cryptographic mechanisms.